Svalbard rock ptarmigan

 The monitoring area on Nordenskiöld Land is approximately 1200 km² and includes Hanaskogdalen, Adventdalen with the binary valleys Mälardalen, Endalen, Todalen and Bolterdalen, and De Geerdalen, Eskerdalen and Sassendalen.

-In order to reduce the “footprint” of ptarmigan monitoring, which is based on the extensive use of snowmobiles, we are in the process of testing automatic listening stations for this purpose.
-We started work on developing this new methodology in 2016-2017 and it is coordinated with the monitoring work done on rock ptarmigan and willow ptarmigan in Varanger on the Norwegian mainland.
+In order to reduce the “footprint” of ptarmigan monitoring, which is based on the extensive use of snowmobiles, we are in the process of using automatic listening stations.
+We started work on testing this new methodology in 2016-2017 and it is coordinated with the monitoring work done on rock ptarmigan and willow ptarmigan in Varanger on the Norwegian mainland.
 This methodology will make it possible to start monitoring ptarmigan in new areas, such as the Brøgger Peninsula where we have established listening boxes since 2019.

 Quality